 GSE has a number of architects to call upon with vast experience in designing a school in the education sector, if the client needs help in this area.

-All schools are different as they reflect the local needs of the community, the nature of the curriculum and the schools vision and mission.
-Before you begin working and brainstorming with an architect, first you need to engage with a school operator, such as GSE.
+All schools are different as they reflect the local needs of the community, the climate, the nature of the curriculum and the schools vision and mission.
+Before you begin working and brainstorming with an architect, first you need to engage with a school operator, such as Global Services in Education (GSE).
 Someone who understands the school curriculum and the important learning and teaching priorities.
 Modern and newly built schools are not often a case of an architect lining boxes up and down corridors.
 It is important for you to consider capacity, class sizes and any future needs.
 The school could be phased construction meaning that it is important to know what is needed immediately and what can wait for another phase.
 An educator must be present in this phase as decisions are related to both education and business.

-Certain countries, and even as locally as districts, can have their own unique architecture that can be incorporated into designs as a functional tool and as a marketing tool of the school.
+Certain countries, and even as locally as districts, can have their own unique architecture that can be incorporated into designs as a functional tool and as a marketing ploy of the school.
 This can help you stand out from the crowd, but it is not the only way.
-To match what other schools are doing is one this, but it is worth considering strategies to excel or be unique in a particular area that other rival schools have not adopted.
+To match what other schools are doing is one thing, but it is worth considering strategies to excel or be unique in a particular area that other rival schools have not adopted.
 For example this could be a STEM/STEAM lab that could be placed on a pedestal and showcased as best practice to parents.

 Individual countries have there own construction standards, costs and processes when it comes to designing a school.
 This is a specialist field that requires experts to closely monitor progress.
 If construction costs soar or there are delays, it will cost you dearly.
-Makes sure you hire a very good project manager with a high attention to detail, who is also a great motivator and people person.
-This is a time that micromanagement is necessary so that you can be aware of the project timelines and that they are moving along at pace.
+Makes sure you hire a very good project manager with a high attention to detail, who is also a great motivator and a people person.
+This is a time that micromanagement is necessary so that you can be aware of the project timelines and that they are moving along at a safe pace.

 There are important design considerations when decisions are being made about internal facilities, materials and resources.
 Upfront costs are a factor as well as maintenance and function.
 This is a chance for the educator and the architects to be creative and exploit different characteristics of a building.
 For example at a GSE school in Malaysia, Primary classrooms were 120m2+, incorporating a mezzanine floor and a slide.